cortexrd/Knack-Toolkit-Library/README.md

 To use this feature, you must:

-1. Enable the bulkEdit flag in the ktl.core.setCfg function
+1. Make sure that the bulkEdit flag is enabled in the ktl.core.setCfg function.
+This is already done in the default basic setup.
 2. Create an account role named "Bulk Edit" and assign it diligently to very trusty and liable users.
 3. For each applicable table, enable Inline editing and be sure to disable all the fields that should be protected against unintended modifications.

-These field types are supported: all text fields, connected fields, date time picker, Yes/No, multiple choices: single selection, radio buttons and checkboxes.

-Usage: In the table, select all the checkboxes for the records to be modified.
-Then click on any cell to edit its value (inline).
-After submitting the change, a prompt will ask you if the value should also apply to all selected records.
-Click yes to apply to all.
-A confirmation message will pop up after completion.

-After a modification is completed, the selected records are retained in memory – even if not visible due to a table refresh.
-This allows performing multiple bulk edits one after another, on different fields.
+**Setting up the source record**

+Make sure that your desired data is visible in one of the records in the table.
+This will be the **source record**, i.e. the one being copied from.
+If it is not the case, you would typically a few do inline edits to suit your needs.

+**Selecting records to be modified**

+Select all the checkboxes for the records to be modified in the first column.
+A highlight will indicate each selected row.

+The mouse cursor will change to a **target**, indicating that you can now select the **source record**.
+At that point, you have two options: single or multiple fields edit.

+**Single Field**

+If you only want to modify one field, click on any field in the table and its content will be applied to all selected rows, same field.
+A pop-up message will ask for confirmation before proceeding.

+**Multiple Fields**

+If you want to modify several fields at once, click on the desired checkboxes in the headers of those fields, at the top of the table.
+All cells to be affected by the operation will be highlighted at the intersection of the selected rows and columns.

+You can click anywhere in the table and this cell’s row will determine the source record whose data will be applied to the selected rows.
+A pop-up message will ask for confirmation before proceeding.

+**Progress and completion**

+A progress indicator will show up and a confirmation message will pop up after completion.

 \*\* Important note\*\* the table's sort+filter combination may cause your changes to disappear due to becoming out of scope.
 This is normal.
 You can prevent this by first choosing a sort+filter combination that will not cause this.
 Ideally set the filtering to show only a very restricted number of records, but still include the ones you need.
 Experimenting with only a few records at a time (less than 10) or even better “test records” is recommended as a starting point.

+**Interrupting the process**

 If you realize you’ve made an error, the process can be interrupted (but not undone) at any time by pressing F5 to reload the page.